AguuZzz/LEDBLELIB/README.md

 You'll find some examples in the `Examples` folder including:

 - `F1.py`: Sync with Formula 1 flags and race winners in real-time.
+- `Minecraft.py`: Sync when you take damage in game